Alexander Zakharchenko: Political positions

-Zakharchenko was in favour of the death penalty.

 In an interview with Zakhar Prilepin on Tsargrad TV in late 2016, he said that Britain must be conquered, which would usher in a "Golden Age for Russia".
 Prilepin, a Russian writer and political activist of the National Bolshevik Party, stated that Zakharchenko was among the top five most popular politicians in Ukraine and could be elected the President of Ukraine.
 In 2016, Prilepin published a book in which Alexander Zakharchenko is the protagonist.

+In July 2015, Zakharchenko said he admired the far-right Ukrainian ultranationalist party Right Sector "when they beat up the gays in Kyiv and when they tried to depose Poroshenko".
+Zakharchenko was in favour of the death penalty.

+Zakharchenko repeatedly expressed his positive and nostalgic views on the Soviet Union, saying "[The USSR] is love for the Motherland, it is respect for the army, it is upbringing, it is care for the elderly, for children. [...]
+It is free medicine, free education - the best in the world.
+America and Europe used our methods and formed their teaching methods from our experience.".
+He also referred to the USSR as his motherland.
+Zakharchenko was also an admirer of the Cuban revolution, Fidel Castro and Che Guevara, comparing the Donbass separatists to the Cuban revolutionaries.

 Human rights abuses

-In October 2014, Zakharchenko declared that he can shoot at any Ukrainian city with a clear conscience.
-In an interview he said: "I don't care at all.
-If I don't shoot in Avdiivka because my people live there, then I can shoot in any other Ukrainian city, and I won't feel sorry for the civilians or anyone else.
+In October 2014, Zakharchenko declared in interview that he can shell at any Ukrainian city with a clear conscience, stating: "If I don't shell Avdiivka (by Donetsk) it's because my people live there, but I can shell any other Ukrainian city and I won't feel sorry for the civilians or anyone else.
 This is a different war.
 You came to kill us, just to destroy us.
-So you will get what you are doing here".
+So you will get done to you what you are doing here".

 During the war in Donbas there were many cases of forced disappearances in the Donetsk People's Republic.
 Zakharchenko said that his forces detained up to five "Ukrainian subversives" every day.
 It was estimated that about 632 people were under illegal detention by separatist forces by 11 December 2014.

 Freelance journalist Stanislav Aseyev was abducted on 2 June 2017 under espionage charges.
 At first, the de facto DNR government denied knowing his whereabouts, but on 16 July an agent of the DNR's Ministry of State Security confirmed that Aseyev was in their custody and that he was suspected of espionage.
 Independent media was not allowed to report from the DNR-controlled territory.
 Amnesty International demanded that Zakharchenko release Aseyev.
 He was released in 2019.